luw323/jpm_thproject/README.md

    - Build, train, and evaluate a neural network using PyTorch to classify loan applications as good or bad (`bad_flag`).
    - Handle class imbalance and optimize the model's performance using advanced evaluation techniques.

+### Assumptions

+   - Rows with missing bad_flag in the training data are removed.
+   - Highly correlated features (total_bc_limit, percent_bc_gt_75, internal_score) are dropped.
+   - Class imbalance is addressed using downsampling and weighted loss.
+   - Test data features are standardized using the training set statistics to avoid data leakage.
 ---

 ## **Project Structure**